Allergies Do This

 Boosting Your Vitamin D Levels Naturally

 You can increase your body's level of this essential nutrient by incorporating certain foods into your diet.
-Fatty fish (like salmon), cheese, egg yolks, and beef liver are rich sources of vitamin D while fortified options include milk or orange juice.
+Fatty fish (like salmon), cheese, egg yolks, and beef liver are rich sources of vitamin D.

-Sun exposure also aids natural production, but moderation is key here due to risks associated with excessive sunlight such as skin cancer risk.
-Aiming for 15 minutes per day if you have light skin should suffice; those with darker complexions might need slightly longer since melanin reduces their ability to produce from sun rays.
+Sun exposure also aids natural production, but can be difficult depending on where you live.
+Aim for 15 minutes per day if you have light skin; those with darker complexions might need slightly longer since melanin reduces their ability to produce from sun rays.

 A Comprehensive Approach to Allergy Management